Wizard Alchemy Wiki

 Can I get Race Rerolls for free?

 Yes.
-Redeem the active codes RELEASE and WIZARD for 5 Race Rerolls each (10 total free rerolls).
+Redeem the active codes 100KMEMBERS (10 rerolls), 20kMembers (5 rerolls), and 17kCCU (5 rerolls) for 20 total free rerolls.
 Additional rerolls can be purchased with Robux from the in-game shop.

 Is race permanent in Wizard Alchemy?